jernejp21/python-flowChart/README.md

 # python-flowChart

-**version a1 (alpha 1)**
+**version a1.1 (alpha 1.1)**

 Python program for creating flowchart from source code.
 Program was developed with purpose to sync source code with documentation for work purpose.

 This program uses reference comments inside source code to generate flow chart.

 ## To do
-Current version is alpha version.
-Program does the job, but input and output are still rough.
+Create better alignment of nodes.
 I will change program gradually.
 Please see <a href="https://github.com/jernejp21/python-flowChart/milestones">milestones</a> for improvements.

 **When (if) number of users start increasing, I will change milestones, commit comments and issues to English.
 For now, I will be using Slovene.**